TobKed/blog/content/posts/2021_11_21_november_links.md

 ## Some thoughts

 Despite the fact that most of the month I was sick, an idea came to my overheated head to finally learn Vim (`a free and open-source, screen-based text editor program for Unix`).
 Comments like "Vim is the second most significant skill I learned after reading" made me  think.
 I decided to move beyond moving up and down with arrow keys and at least try to understand how people are using it on a daily basis, why it is so popular/unpopular.
-I must admit that the learning curve is not so friendly at the beginning, making through the `vimtutor` is essential, however watching how people use it opens your eyes to possibilities.
+I must admit that the learning curve is not so friendly at the beginning.
+It is essential to work through the “vimtutor” as it gives you some basics, but watching how people use it opens your eyes to the possibilities of using it efficiently.
-So at the end of the month I started enjoying editing files with it, especially on fresh Linux installations.
+So at the end of the month I started to enjoy editing files with it, especially on fresh Linux installations.
 Writing small scripts without installing any additional software became much smoother.
 I appreciate vim navigation so much that I started using [vimium](https://github.com/philc/vimium), which is a browser extension that provides vim-liked keyboard control and navigation.
-Another fresh item in my toolbelt is [ranger](https://github.com/ranger/ranger), a minimalistic console file manager.
+Another fresh item under my belt is [ranger](https://github.com/ranger/ranger), a minimalistic console file manager.
 A nice  thing in `ranger` is the `:bulkrename` command which gives you a list of filenames easily editable in vim, so actions like removing suffixes in a folder with numerous files can be done in the blink of an eye.

 Another major point for this month is the Cloud.